beezy-dev/kleidi/README.md

 * HashiCorp Vault Community Edition/openbao integration.

-# Why a KMS Provider Plugin for Kubernetes?
+# Why a KMS provider plugin for Kubernetes?

 This is related to security exposure and how credential handling practices differ between application and infrastructure management with [physical/virtual] machines and with a container platform like Kubernetes.